-If you're looking for a bargain, then it's in your best interest to know what days Target retail stores take markdowns in each department.
-This information can help you get super deals on the best merchandise markdown at Target before the item on your shopping list sells out.
+If you're looking for a bargain, then it's in your best interest to know which days Target retail stores make markdowns in each department.
+This information can help you get super deals on the best merchandise markdowns at Target before the items on your shopping list sell out.

 What Are Markdown Schedules?

 Most department stores work off a markdown schedule because they discount merchandise in certain departments on certain days.
 This is done because (especially in big box stores) there are so many pieces that require physical price changes.
 By breaking the work up by departments and by days, Target employees are better equipped to manage the task more efficiently.

 Although retailers like Target must react quickly to competitive prices or other store changes (which means putting the markdown schedule on hold), for the most part, Target likes to stick to its schedule.
 That said, you can always check with a sales associate to confirm the department-by-department markdown schedule.

 - Monday: Baby Department, Electronics Department, Children's Clothing, Stationery and Office

 - Tuesday: Pets Department, Grocery Items, Bed & Bath, Women's Clothing Department